jxnl/blog/docs/writing/posts/no-potential.md

 Here's what I've come to understand: The people with true potential aren't the ones having long discussions at basecamp.
 They are on the trail, the ones in motion, the ones you meet coming down from the summit with dirt on their boots and stories to tell.

-And here's the deeper truth - if we're living this way, truly pursuing our own potential, we can't afford to stand around at basecamp either.
+And here's the truth - if we're living this way, truly pursuing our own potential, we can't afford to stand around at basecamp either.
 Waiting for others to pack their bags and gather their courage.
 We need to be on the trail.
 Because that's where we'll find our true companions - not in the comfortable conversations about what could be, but in the breathless exchanges between climbers passing on the path alive with purpose.

 They don't need someone to see their potential - they're too busy staring down the path, watching their step, moving forward in a state of constant becoming.